rufusroflpunch/td/README.md

 **td** was created to help manage my todo.txt files.
 You know what I mean, everyone has one.
 A list of things in your code or document you need to do, or to fix.
 A few years ago, Gina Trapani invented a [format](http://todotxt.com/) for todo.txt that has become a standard for many.
 This script was created to assist with that.
 This was written and tested with Ruby 2.1, but it should work with most recent versions of Ruby.

+NOTE: This scripts supports colorization by default if you have the colorization gem installed.

 Usage
 -----